- Hot tub

 Set entirely over the ground floor, this Pitchford cottage has two pleasant bedrooms, a well-equipped kitchen, and a calming sitting room with a large TV, giving you the ideal space to unwind after a busy day.

 There are two private gardens at this Pitchford cottage, both perfect for relaxing with a glass of wine, and one boasts a private hot tub, wonderful for soothing tired feet after plenty of walking.

 This is a perfect base for a family or couple to explore the beautiful county of Shropshire, enjoy the delightful towns of Much Wenlock, Church Stretton, Shrewsbury and wonderful Ludlow.

 A perfect retreat to get away from it all and explore the hidden delights of one of England’s most lovely counties.

 All ground floor.
-Two bedrooms: 1 x king-size double (zip/link, can be twin on request), 1 x twin.
+Two bedrooms: 1 x king-size double, 1 x twin.
 Shower room with shower, basin and WC.
 Kitchen.
 Sitting room with dining area and electric fire.